hzx122/SamS/README.md

 # Adaptive Sample Scheduling for Direct Preference Optimization (SamS)
-Code for AAAI 2024 paper "Adaptive Sample Scheduling for Direct Preference Optimization".
+Code for NeurIPS 2025 paper "Adaptive Sample Scheduling for Direct Preference Optimization".

 The files in this repo are: